songkg7/songkg7/README.md

 # Hi there 👋

-I'm haril song, a software engineer from South Korea.
+I'm haril song(shorten, haril 하릴), a software engineer from South Korea.
 I'm interested in web development, infrastructure, and more.
  I'm currently working at startup company as a backend developer.

 ## 🛠 Skills